 Your Shipping Container Conservatory

-When you are beginning to design your shipping container conservatory it is important that you first find out whether you will need to have planning permission.
+When you are beginning to design your conservatory it is important that you first find out whether you will need to have planning permission.
 This is not always the case but it is important to check before you start!

-To design your shipping container conservatory, our design team is ready and waiting to give you a hand.
+To design your conservatory, our design team is ready and waiting to give you a hand.
 You will be allocated your own account manager who will see the process through with you from start to finish.

 Our specialist design team will work with you to design your perfect conservatory, using their specialised computer-aided design software, and once that the design is complete, it will be passed over to our fabrication team.
-They will then construct your converted shipping container at our facility before it is delivered to your site ready to go.
+They will then construct your converted container at our facility before it is delivered to your site ready to go.

 Shipping Container Design

-When it comes to the design of your shipping container conservatory, you will have several options.
+When it comes to the design of your conservatory, you will have several options.
 Of course, the size and layout of the building will depend on space and planning permission (if you need it) as well as your input.

 You will then be able to consider options such as: